Serpent (cipher): Security

 The XSL attack, if effective, would weaken Serpent (though not as much as it would weaken Rijndael, which became AES).
 However, many cryptanalysts believe that once implementation considerations are taken into account the XSL attack would be more expensive than a brute force attack.

 In 2000, a paper by Kohno et al. presents a meet-in-the-middle attack against 6 of 32 rounds of Serpent and an amplified boomerang attack against 9 of 32 rounds in Serpent.

 A 2001 attack by Eli Biham, Orr Dunkelman and Nathan Keller presents a linear cryptanalysis attack that breaks 10 of 32 rounds of Serpent-128 with 2118 known plaintexts and 289 time, and 11 rounds of Serpent-192/256 with 2118 known plaintexts and 2187 time.

 A 2009 paper has noticed that the nonlinear order of Serpent S-boxes were not 3 as was claimed by the designers.
+Specifically, four elements had order 2.

 A 2011 attack by Hongjun Wu, Huaxiong Wang and Phuong Ha Nguyen, also using linear cryptanalysis, breaks 11 rounds of Serpent-128 with 2116 known plaintexts, 2107.5 time and 2104 memory.

 The same paper also describes two attacks which break 12 rounds of Serpent-256.
 The first requires 2118 known plaintexts, 2228.8 time and 2228 memory.
 The other attack requires 2116 known plaintexts and 2121 memory but also requires 2237.5 time.